wp-plugins/maxmindeu-hotel-reservations/readme.txt

 =So you provide support?=

 Yes.
+But please note: I have nothing whatsoever to do with the company Maxmind.eu.
+I can only provide support for this plugin, not for maxmind.eu account related stuff!
+If you need an account or have questions about maxmind.eu please contact them directly at www.maxmind.eu

-If you ask me, I will try and answer as soon as I can.
+For plugin related support: I will try and answer as soon as I can.
 But keep in mind I've put this plugin up here just because I think it could be useful to others too.
 I am really busy so it might take some time for me to reply!

 == Usage ==

-1. Enter your maxmind hotel ID and the other requested data in the Maxmind Settings page which you will find under the Settings tab on your dashboard.
+1. Enter your maxmind.eu hotel ID and the other requested data in the Maxmind Settings page which you will find under the Settings tab on your dashboard.
 2. Add the widget to one of your sidebars, click Save.
 Then you can enter a widget title and language.
 If you install the Widget Logic plugin you can also specify the language for which the specific widget should be shown.

 == Changelog ==

+= 1.0.5 =
+* minor bug fix
+* addition of short explanation on the settings page

 = 1.0.4 =
 * Namechange on request of Maxmind.com